-Swiss Meringue Buttercream is the BEST in the world of buttercream!
+Swiss meringue buttercream is the BEST in the world of buttercream!
 This frosting is light and fluffy, silky smooth and creamy, and super stable for decorating cakes and cupcakes.

 Table of Contents

+When it comes to ease and simplicity, American buttercream wins.
 But when it comes to taste and texture, nothing beats Swiss meringue buttercream!

 What is Swiss meringue buttercream?